 Redefining spine care.

 Since the 80’s, DAVID has evolved in offering medical exercise devices specifically designed for people with spine-related complaints.
 The David concept is based on exercise therapy that promotes the functioning of muscles and joints.
-The DAVID Solution fits perfectly with the recommendations made in the research published in The Lancet.
+The DAVID Solution fits well with the recommendations made in the research published in The Lancet.
 The devices have been developed in such a way that within three treatment sessions patients know how to use the devices without the help of the physical therapist.
-The software that is equipped on each device ensures a balanced training and motivates the patients to continue training using proper technique.
+The software that is equipped on each device ensures a balanced training.
+It also motivates the patients to continue training using proper technique.

 Regular physical therapy.